Too much house – biggest personal finance mistake

 - Less money to travel with.
 When people buy an experience, rather than a tangible asset, this is a characteristic of a successful entrepreneur.

 - Better is to buy land that you can garden or generate income off of if you need to.
 I personally have a 1/4 acre under cultivation in my garden and it pays most of our food bill.

 A big home is a financial mistake and in my mind a sign that you have an ego problem

 You need to be in a financial positive to maintain a positive cash flow over a lifetime.
 This is real security.
 Learn the economic lessons others are paying for with their life savings when their house is foreclosed on.

 I believe in the cash flow theory of security.
-In fact, I use to have a bumper stick in my room as a teen, that said ‘happiness is a positive cash flow’.
+In fact, I use to have a bumper sticker in my room as a teen, that said ‘happiness is a positive cash flow’.
 I am writing this not out of arrogance or I know better, but because I personally see people’s lives destroyed by big homes.
 A rich man is one whose income exceeds his expenses, whatever that level of income is.

 Neither a borrower nor a lender be – Shakespeare